-Technological progress, especially in artificial intelligence (AI), has significantly impacted the tourism and hospitality industries (Gurso and Cai, 2025).
+Technological progress, especially in artificial intelligence (AI), has significantly impacted the tourism and hospitality industries (Gurso & Cai, 2025).

 The development of AI-driven technologies has accelerated the development of machine translation, providing a broad array of translation services, including text, voice, and even image translations (Alhaj, 2024).
-AI-based machine translations has become increasingly prevalent in the travel and tourism sectors ().
-In particular, AI-based machine translatortravel experience (Wang & Kirilenko, 2024) has significantly influenced tourists' travel experiences by changing how they interact with or comprehend language at their destinations (Carvalho et al., 2023).
+AI-based machine translations have become increasingly prevalent in the travel and tourism sectors.
+In particular, AI-based machine translators have significantly influenced tourists' travel experiences (Wang & Kirilenko, 2024) by changing how they interact with or comprehend language at their destinations (Carvalho et al., 2023).
+Research has demonstrated that utilizing technological tools in translation reduces cognitive effort while enhancing speed, efficiency and consistency (Alsaawi, 2024).